lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 {% include image.html url="/assets/images/02/quad_edge/origin_prev.png" classes="fill_black float_right" description="" %}
 One example for the methods above, that shows how `origin_prev()` can be implemented in terms of `origin_next()`.

 The key here is that we first rotate the edge, to get the dual edge that points from the right to the left face.
-Just like with primal edges we can use `origin_next()` to get the next (counterclockwise) edge around the origin, but for dual edges that origin is a face instead of a vertex.
-So when we rotate our dual edge, we get the dual edge that point "through" the next edge of the right face or in other words `origin_prev()` of our original mesh.
-And to get this primal edge, we are actually looking for, we then just need to rotate the dual edge again.
+Just like with primal edges, we can use `origin_next()` to get the next (counterclockwise) edge around the origin, but for dual edges that origin is a face instead of a vertex.
+So, when we rotate our dual edge, we get the dual edge that point "through" the next edge of the right face or in other words `origin_prev()` of our original mesh.
+And to get the primal edge, we are actually looking for, we then just need to rotate the dual edge again.

 <br style="clear:both">

 ### Higher Level Abstractions

-Based on the relatively simple operations, we have seen so far, we can now construct higher level abstractions to navigate the topology.
+Based on these relatively simple operations, we have seen so far, we can now construct higher level abstractions to navigate the topology.
 One operation we need relatively often is iterating over every neighbor of a given vertex{% note i.e. all vertices that share an edge with the given vertex%}, which can be implemented as:

 ```cpp
 // Get any edge that points away from the vertex